Adding Music to Real Estate Videos and Guidelines to Follow

 You don't have to produce a Hollywood-quality video, and although it can be easier and more time-efficient to hire a professional, it's not really necessary.
 Today's technology makes it easy to produce a very acceptable video of a home tour.

-You can use either still photos with Windows Movie Maker, or you can use a camera like The Flip and do a moving video.
+You can use still photos with Windows Movie Maker, or you can use a camera like The Flip and do a moving video.
 Home tours using a high-end Canon digital and wide angle lens can be effective, too, but The Flip is great for capturing local color and nature.

 Voice or Music?